 The Office of Film & Literature Classification (OFLC) is the Government body responsible for classifying publications that may need to be restricted or banned.
 The legal definition of a 'publication' covers a wide range of mediums such as films, videos, music recordings, books, magazines and computer games.

 ONTRACK operates New Zealand’s railway network.
 It manages the movement of trains along the rail network and maintains and upgrades the tracks.
 It is responsible for safety measures for train, pedestrian and vehicle safety at level crossings.

-Radio Spectrum Management group (RSM) of the Ministry of Economic Development facilitates access to the radio spectrum resource to support efficient, reliable, and responsive telecommunications and broadcast services.
+Radio Spectrum Management, which is part of the Ministry of Business, Innovation and Employment, facilitates access to the radio spectrum resource to support efficient, reliable, and responsive telecommunications and broadcast services.
 RSM is committed to ensuring that its licence administration, compliance, enforcement, and radio frequency interference responsibilities under the Radio Communications Act 1989, are fast, simple and effective, and maximise the use of on-line services wherever possible.

 The Real Estate Agents Authority (REAA) is the independent, government regulatory body for the real estate industry in New Zealand.
 They provide independent oversight of the real estate industry, ensure a high standard of service and professionalism within the industry, and provide increased protection for buyers and sellers of real estate.
 The REAA is a Crown entity, established under the Real Estate Agents Act 2008.

 The Securities Commission is an independent Crown entity established by the Securities Act 1978.
 It is New Zealand's main regulator of investments.
 Its purpose is to strengthen investor confidence and foster capital investment in New Zealand by promoting the efficiency, integrity, and cost effective regulation of our securities markets.